 Summer camps, workshops for Girl Scout Cybersecurity Badges, and other outreach activities of the CIS Department are also held in the Cyber Lab.

-Housed in the College of Security and Intelligence, the Center is multi-disciplinary and includes adjunct faculty, guest and remote subject matter experts (SME).
-This center collaborates with the CyBASE Center in Daytona Beach and is funded in part by federal, state and local sources in addition to University support.
+CIS Department faculty and affiliate members have been using the Cyber Lab for multi-disciplinary research topics.
+In addition, the department has been collaborating with the CyBASE Center in Daytona Beach and is funded in part by federal, state and local sources in addition to University support.

 Jon C. Haass, Ph.D.
 Dean, College of Security and Intelligence - Dr. Haass was appointed to the State of Arizona Governor’s Council to join the Arizona Cybersecurity Team.
 He is also an Advisory Board member of Arizona Cyber Threat Response Alliance.
 His research interests focus on security for Internet of Things, Threat Intelligence, and AI applied to Intrusion Detection.

-Radakrishna Sampigethaya, Ph.D.
-Associate Professor and Chair of Dept. of Cyber Intelligence and Security, College of Security and Intelligence - Research interests security of aviation systems including ADS-B, security of ad hoc networks in transportation systems, security of software defined networks, cyber physical systems security
+Krishna Sampigethaya, Ph.D.
+Associate Professor and Chair of Dept. of Cyber Intelligence and Security, College of Security and Intelligence - Research interests include aviation cyber security, transportation system security, software defined network security, and cyber physical systems security.